 Over the piece, the Kindle’s higher clock speed is probably just enough to give it the edge in this category.

 The Nexus has a clear advantage when it comes to cameras.
-It has a 5MP rear camera and a 1.2MP front facing camera.
+It has a 5MP rear camera and a 1.2MP front-facing camera.

-The Fire HDX has no rear facing camera and its forward facing camera is 720P.
+The Fire HDX has no rear-facing camera and its forward-facing camera is 720P.

-The Kindle’s 720P forward facing camera should be fine for Skype and similar social applications, and many people won’t miss a rear facing camera on a tablet – but it’s a definite win for the Nexus as far as cameras go.
+The Kindle’s 720P forward-facing camera should be fine for Skype and similar social applications, and many people won’t miss a rear-facing camera on a tablet – but it’s a definite win for the Nexus as far as cameras go.

-Of course, for every person who is salivating at getting easy access to all that lovely Amazon content, there’s another who doesn’t want to be “tied-in” to Amazon.
-Of course, you’re not tied in to Amazon – they just make it so easy to access Amazon content with one screen touch – but some prospective buyers will prefer a more “independent” experience.
+Of course, for every person who is salivating at getting easy access to all that lovely Amazon content, there’s another who doesn’t want to be “tied in” to Amazon.
+Of course, you’re not tied into Amazon – they just make it so easy to access Amazon content with one screen touch – but some prospective buyers will prefer a more “independent” experience.

 Those who don’t want to be too reliant on the Amazon content system might well consider the Nexus to be a good choice.
-It lets you access the Google content system, Google Play, which has plenty of books, apps, movies etc. to choose from.
-Nexus owners will always get Android apps and updates first – and if you’re already using Gmail, Google calendar, Google Maps, or any of the other numerous Google products on a regular basis, then the Nexus might appeal.
+It lets you access the Google content system, Google Play, which has plenty of books, apps, movies, etc. to choose from.
+Nexus owners will always get Android apps and updates first – and if you’re already using Gmail, Google Calendar, Google Maps, or any of the other numerous Google products on a regular basis, then the Nexus might appeal.

 Pricing is pretty much the same for each tablet.
 Both the Kindle and the Nexus cost around 100-150$ and increase to around 150-200$ for 32GB.
 The only obvious difference, as mentioned earlier, is the fact that the Kindle also has a 64GB option.

 If you want to add 4G LTE connectivity to your Kindle, you can choose from AT&T or Verizon.
-It’ll cost you about $100 for 12 month’s connectivity, which isn’t a bad deal.
+It’ll cost you about $100 for 12 months’ connectivity, which isn’t a bad deal.
 Pricing for $G on the nexus 32GB will vary from carrier to carrier.

-Fire Tablet vs Nexus 7: Conclusion
+Fire Tablet vs Nexus 7: Which One is Best?

 Be in no doubt, these are two superb tablets.
-Both are recently updated and feature packed.
+Both are recently updated and feature-packed.
 Either one would serve you very well indeed.

 Both tablets are very fast, but the Fire HDX has the edge thanks to its 2.2GHz clock speed.
-Choose it if you are a speed freak or if you will be using your tablet for lots of processor hungry tasks.
+Choose it if you are a speed freak or if you will be using your tablet for lots of processor-hungry tasks.

 The Fire HDX is also a good choice if you’re looking for a user-friendly entertainment hub.
 Whilst the carousel may not be everyone’s cup of tea, it’s certainly easy to use and will let you access Amazon’s content at the press of a button.
 You won’t be tied to Amazon content – it’s just that Amazon, unsurprisingly perhaps, makes it super easy to access their own content.